Lil-Krish/Plane-Invaders/README.md

-# Game-Jam-1
+# Plane Invaders
-A game created in two days for a game jam.
+A Space Invaders Clone written in Python.

 ## How to Run
 1. Install Python at [Python's Official Website](http://python.org).